duncan6152/RepData_PeerAssessment1/PA1_template.md

 ```
 Row 104 represents 5-minute interval  835 which contains the maximum mean = 206.17
 `
-Histogram of the means of 5-minute interval steps on average across all the days,
+Time Series plot of the means of 5-minute interval steps on average across all the days,

 ```r